 Extensions to the VVSG 2.0

-Extensions are additional functions, features, or capabilities included in a voting system that are not defined in the requirements. to accommodate the needs of states that may impose additional requirements and to accommodate changes in technology, extensions are permitted.
+Extensions are additional functions, features, or capabilities included in a voting system that are not defined in the requirements.
+Extensions are permitted to accommodate the needs of states that may impose additional requirements and to accommodate changes in technology.
 However, an extension is not allowed to contradict or relax requirements that would otherwise apply to the system and its devices.

 The VVSG 2.0 - Principles and Guidelines